-Stage 4 converts the disparity map into a 3-D point cloud.
+Finally, Stage 4 converts the disparity map into a 3D point cloud.
 Stereo takes the ISIS cube information relating to the intrinsic and extrinsic camera information from each image.
-Combined, these parameters enable the "forward projection" of a 3-D point onto the imaging plane of the sensor in question.
-Once captured, however, it is not possible to forward project the route from an image pixel to the 3-D point (although it is possible to "back project" from the sensor to the original 3-D point).
-These are not, however, symmetrical operations and while one camera is sufficient to "image" a 3-D point on to a planar pixel, the opposite does not hold.
-To back project the route of a path from the image pixel to a 3-D point, it is necessary to have two paths from sensors both containing pixel locations which then converge at a point in 3-D space.
-Carried out across the entire scene, these ray intersections go on to form the basis of the output point cloud, describing the 3-D location of every matched pixel (Beyer et al., 2018).
+Combined, these parameters enable the 'forward projection' of a 3D point onto the imaging plane of the sensor in question.
+Once captured, however, it is not possible to forward project the route from an image pixel to the 3D point (although it is possible to 'back-project' from the sensor to the original 3D point).
+These are not, however, symmetrical operations and while one camera is sufficient to "image" a 3D point on to a planar-pixel, the opposite does not hold.
+To back-project the route of a path from the image pixel to a 3D point, it is necessary to have two paths from sensors both containing pixel locations which then converge at a point in 3D space.
+Carried out across the entire scene, these ray-intersections go on to form the basis of the output point-cloud, describing the 3D location of every matched pixel (Beyer et al., 2018).

-Stage 5 is the final stage after stages 0-4.
-Once the output point cloud has been generated by stereo, it is then passed to the ASP point2dem programme.
-This takes the point cloud and produces a GeoTIFF 32-bit floating point DEM in the GeoTIFF format which can then be exported.
-To deal with areas of limited points in the point cloud, point2dem includes several user-defined options for the treatment of holes in the output (Beyer et al., 2018).
-Stereo attempts to make every pixel between a left-right pair, and the raw point clouds describe the location of each of these pixels in 3-D space (Beyer et al., 2018).
+Once the output point cloud has been generated by Stereo, it is then passed to the ASP point2dem programme.
+This takes the point cloud and produces a GeoTIFF 32-bit floating point DEM which can then be exported elsewhere.
+Stereo attempts to make every pixel between a left-right pair, and the raw point clouds describe the location of each of these pixels in 3D space (Beyer et al., 2018).
 However, due to the nature of the Stereo process, and indeed more general-image matching, it is nearly impossible to match one individual pixel between two images.
-Instead pixel matching matches groups of pixels within a moving window.
-Each pixel therefore contains information, but the true resolution of the output DEM depends on several factors other than input image resolution.
-Accordingly, point clouds are generally downsampled by 3-4 times the input image resolution to improve the reliability of pixel matching results (Beyer et al., 2018).
-Hence, 1-2 m pixel-1DEMs can be created from $25-50\,\mathrm{cm}\,\mathrm{pixel}^{-1}\mathrm{HiRISE}$ images and $\sim 20\,\mathrm{m}\,\mathrm{pixel}^{-1}\mathrm{DEMs}$ from $\sim 5-6\,\mathrm{m}\,\mathrm{pixel}^{-1}\mathrm{CTX}$ imagery (Tao et al., 2018).
+Instead pixel-matching matches groups of pixels within a moving window.
+Each pixel therefore, does contain information, but the true resolution of the output DEM depends on several factors other than input image resolution.
+Instead, point-clouds are generally downsampled by 3-4 times the input image resolution to improve the reliability of pixel matching results (Beyer et al., 2018).
+Hence, 1-2 m/pixel DEMs can be created from 25-50 cm/pixel HiRISE images and \sim 20 m/pixel DEMs from \sim 5-6 m/pixel CTX imagery (Tao et al., 2018).